 While it is inevitable that natural or human-caused events will negatively affect us in our homes, schools, and businesses, careful planning and preparation can reduce or minimize the impact of such incidents.
-Whether we experience an earthquake, wildfire, power outage, or other emergency, each of us can take steps now that can help us successfully overcome the crisis.
-Please follow these links for more information on personal and family preparedness: Governor's Office of Emergency Services and Ready.gov.
+Whether we experience an earthquake, wildfire, power outage, or other emergency, we can take steps now to help us successfully overcome the crisis.
+Please follow these links for more personal and family preparedness information:

+Governor's Office of Emergency Services and Ready.gov.

-During an emergency that impacts the NDNU campus, the Department of Public Safety takes immediate actions to minimize injury, loss of life, and property damage.
-NDNU works in close coordination with local, county, and state emergency services personnel.
+During an emergency that impacts the NDNU campus, the Department of Public Safety immediately minimizes injury, loss of life, and property damage.
+NDNU collaborates closely with local, county, and state emergency services personnel.
 The NDNU Emergency Response Guide can be found online at: